Code No. 506.1

-Parents and eligible students will have access to the student's records during the regular business hours of the school district.
+Parents/legal guardians and eligible students will have access to the student's records during the regular business hours of the school district.
 An eligible student is a student who has reached eighteen years of age or is attending an institution of postsecondary education at the post high school level.
-Parents of an eligible student are provided access to the student records only with the written permission of the eligible student unless the eligible student is defined as a dependent by the Internal Revenue Code.
-In that case, the parents may be provided access without the written permission of the student.
-A representative of the parents or eligible student, who has received written permission from the parents or eligible student, may inspect and review a special education student's records.
-Parents, other than parents of an eligible student, may be denied access to a student's records if the school district has a court order stating such or when the district has been advised under the appropriate laws that the parents may not access the student records.
-Parents may inspect an instrument used for the purpose of collection of student personal information prior to the instrument’s use.
+Parents/legal guardians of an eligible student are provided access to the student records only with the written permission of the eligible student unless the eligible student is defined as a dependent by the Internal Revenue Code.
+In that case, the parents/legal guardians may be provided access without the written permission of the student.
+A representative of the parents/legal guardians or eligible student, who has received written permission from the parents/legal guardians or eligible student, may inspect and review a special education student's records.
+Parents/legal guardians, other than parents/legal guardians of an eligible student, may be denied access to a student's records if the school district has a court order stating such or when the district has been advised under the appropriate laws that the parents may not access the student records.
+Parents/legal guardians may inspect an instrument used for the purpose of collection of student personal information prior to the instrument’s use.

-Parents and eligible students will have a right to access the student's records upon request without unnecessary delay and in no instance more than forty-five calendar days after the request is made.
-Parents, an eligible student or an authorized representative of the parents will have the right to access the student's records prior to an Individualized Education Program (IEP) meeting or hearing.
+Parents/legal guardians and eligible students will have a right to access the student's records upon request without unnecessary delay and in no instance more than forty-five calendar days after the request is made.
+Parents/legal guardians, an eligible student or an authorized representative of the parents/legal guardians will have the right to access the student's records prior to an Individualized Education Program (IEP) meeting or hearing.

-Copies of student records will be provided if failure to do so would effectively prevent the parents or student from exercising the right to access the student records.
-Fees for copies of the records are waived if it would prevent the parents or student from accessing the records.
+Copies of student records will be provided if failure to do so would effectively prevent the parents/legal guardians or student from exercising the right to access the student records.
+Fees for copies of the records are waived if it would prevent the parents/legal guardians or student from accessing the records.
 A fee may not be charged to search or retrieve information from student records.

 Upon the request of parents or an eligible student, the school district will provide an explanation and interpretation of the student records and a list of the types and locations of education records collected, maintained or used by the school district.

-If the parents or an eligible student believes the information in the student records is inaccurate, misleading or violates the privacy or other rights of the student, the parents or an eligible student may request that the school district amend the student records.
+If the parents/legal guardians or an eligible student believes the information in the student records is inaccurate, misleading or violates the privacy or other rights of the student, the parents/legal guardians or an eligible student may request that the school district amend the student records.
 The school district will decide whether to amend the student records within a reasonable time after receipt of the request.
-If the school district determines an amendment is made to the student record, the school district will make the amendment and inform the parents or the eligible student of the decision in writing.
+If the school district determines an amendment is made to the student record, the school district will make the amendment and inform the parents/legal guardians or the eligible student of the decision in writing.

-If the parents' and the eligible student's request to amend the student record is further denied following the hearing, the parents or the eligible student are informed that they have a right to place an explanatory letter in the student record commenting on the school district's decision or setting forth the reasoning for disagreeing with the school district.
+If the parents'/legal guardians' and the eligible student's request to amend the student record is further denied following the hearing, the parents/legal guardians or the eligible student are informed that they have a right to place an explanatory letter in the student record commenting on the school district's decision or setting forth the reasoning for disagreeing with the school district.
 Additions to the student's records will become a part of the student record and be maintained like other student records.
-If the school district discloses the student records, the explanation by the parents will also be disclosed.
+If the school district discloses the student records, the explanation by the parents/legal guardians will also be disclosed.

-Student records may be disclosed in limited circumstances without parental or eligible student's written permission.
-This disclosure is made on the condition that the student record will not be disclosed by the recipient to a third party without the written permission of the parents or the eligible student.
+Student records may be disclosed in limited circumstances without parental/legal guardians or eligible student's written permission.
+This disclosure is made on the condition that the student record will not be disclosed by the recipient to a third party without the written permission of the parents/legal guardians or the eligible student.
 This disclosure may be made to the following individuals or under the following circumstances:

 - to school officials within the school district and AEA personnel whom the superintendent has determined to have a legitimate educational interest, including, but not limited to, board members, employees, school attorney, auditor, health professionals, and individuals serving on official school committees;

-- to officials of another school district in which the student wishes to enroll, provided the other school district notifies the parents the student records are being sent and the parents have an opportunity to receive a copy of the records and challenge the contents of the records unless the annual notification includes a provision that records will automatically be transferred to new school districts;
+- to officials of another school district in which the student wishes to enroll, provided the other school district notifies the parents/legal guardians the student records are being sent and the parents/legal guardians have an opportunity to receive a copy of the records and challenge the contents of the records unless the annual notification includes a provision that records will automatically be transferred to new school districts;

 - to the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education or state and local educational authorities;